TekCreek/flutter-examples/lab-1/First/Readme.txt

-1.a) Instart flutter and dart SDK
+1.a) Install flutter and dart SDK